Looking for the best keto cookie ever? These melt in your mouth low carb and keto chocolate chip cookies are going to rock your world.

 Keto Chocolate Chips

-Are chocolate chips a sweetener?
+Are chocolate chips a good sweetener?
 Well, not technically.
 But they can make or break a cookie recipe!

+Without the optional coconut flour, they have a crunchier texture.
 WITH the optional coconut flour, they are fluffier and more of a chewy texture.

 So you get to control the texture depending on whether or not you use coconut flour!